 Targetti Globes Floor Lamp

-Materials: Chromed metal (brass and iron), white painted metal.
-Opal, milky, misty and clear crystal glass globes.
-Bakelite sockets, sometimes metal sockets.
+Materials: White painted metal round base with a rectangular built-in switch.
+Chromed metal (brass and iron) tubes and parts.
+3 opal, milky, misty and clear crystal glass globes.
+Bakelite sockets.
+Sometimes made with metal sockets.

 Height: 76 cm / 29.92”